-It’s exaggerated, yes, but the point is that an out of control, freak-style assault is the benchmark, and not a friendly sparring partner in a well-lit, warm Dojo.
+It’s exaggerated, yes, but the point is that an out of control, freak-style assault is the benchmark, not the friendly sparring partner in a cosy Dojo.

 [..] the context of karate is ‘civilian empty-handed self-defence’ [..]
 Karate is not an art for warriors or professional fighter’s—and it never has been—rather, it is a martial art ‘for the average person’ who needs reliable skills to repel an attack on the street.*

 *see sensei’s blog article “Why ‘CHUDAN’ so much?
 A bigger picture“

 Other than my mother tongue German, with only one word for “Kampf”, the English language differentiates between fight and combat.
 The first one is for the Dojo with rules and fair play, the second being the ugly street variant with no rules, no moral and lots of dirty tricks.
 Everything forbidden in sports Karate is what constitutes a combat.
 In a fight you might get bumps and bruises or a bloody nose.
 In combat you get raped, stabbed or beaten to death.

 This is important to understand in order to grasp the underlying concept of Budo and the type of Karate that André sensei studies and teaches.
 It aims at surviving rather than winning points.

 That being said, even in a training environment following mindset applies:

 Any technique or fancy Kata application that cannot be used in free fight (Kumite) and against a non-compliant partner is not real.